cburk2019/salesforce-platform-developer-1/Developer-Beginner/Platform-Development-Basics/Code-with-Salesforce-Languages/work.md

 ### SLDS - Salesforce Lightning Design System

-The SLDS system allows you to style your pages so that they match the look and feel of Salesforces's new interface, Lightning Experience.
+The SLDS system allows you to style your pages so that they match the look and feel of Salesforce's new interface, Lightning Experience.

 Visualforce uses a similar convention to Lightning components with `<apex:tagName>`.